go home

 Decision 02 / Context Cues

-Returns are a good real-world test because the task is procedural: item, reason, refund, drop-off.
-The example is grounded in Amazon's Whole Foods return walkthrough, where the end state is not just success, but a useful QR-based next action.
+Returns are a good test: item, reason, refund, drop-off.
+This example borrows from Amazon's Whole Foods return walkthrough, including the QR-based next step at the end.

 Example 02